The enumeration of finite rings: Finite rings in general

 In particular, $(k_1,k_2,\ldots,k_t,s+1-\sum_{i=1}^tk_i)$ is an ordered (positive) integer partition of $s+1$.
 There are $2^{s}$ ordered integer partitions of $s+1$, and so there are at most $2^s$ choices for the integers $t$ and $k_1,k_2,\ldots ,k_t$.
 Similarly, there are at most $2^s$ choices for the integers $r_1,r_2,\ldots ,r_t$ and, since

 there are at most $2^s$ choices for the integers $m_1,m_2,\ldots ,m_t$.
 Hence the number of choices for the isomorphism class of $S$ is at most

 as required. \end{proof}

 \begin{Thm} Let $S$ be a non-trivial direct sum of full matrix rings over Galois rings.
 Suppose that $|S|\leq p^n$.
 The number of isomorphism classes of (not necessarily unital) left $S$-modules of cardinality at most $p^n$ is at most $p^{2n^2+3n+1}=p^{\Oh(n^2)}$.
 The same statement holds for right $S$-modules. \end{Thm} \begin{proof} We prove the theorem for left-modules.
-The proof for right-modules is identical.
+The proof for right-modules is identical (or we can observe that a matrix ring $S$ is isomorphic to its opposite ring, so there is a canonical isomorphism between left and right $S$-modules).

 We begin with considering the special case when $S=M_{m\times m}(\mathrm{GR}(p^{k},r))$ for positive integers $m$, $k$ and $r$.

 We claim that $S$ is $2$-generated (as a ring) in this special case.
 To see this, first note that $\mathrm{GR}(p^{k},r)$ is $1$-generated: any element $\zeta\in \mathrm{GR}(p^{k},r)$ whose image in the natural map onto the finite field $\mathrm{GR}(p,r)$ is primitive (or, more generally, lies in no proper subfields) will generate $\mathrm{GR}(p^{k},r)$.
 We then note that, writing $E_{i,j}\in S$ for the matrix with $(i,j)$ entry $1$ and all other entries~$0$, the ring $S$ is generated by $g_1$ and $g_2$ where $g_1=\zeta E_{1,1}$ and where $g_2$ is the cyclic permutation matrix defined by